Ponder and Perform

-Dates and Topics:
+Dates and plays:

 Sessions are held in the Library Meeting Room of the Noah Webster Library, 20 South Main Street in West Hartford, at 7:00 p.m. on the first Monday of each month.
 No registration is needed to attend.
-You may bring your own covered beverage or quiet snack to the meeting room — and your Isham Garage parking ticket will even be validated in the Library Meeting Room before the discussion.
+You may bring your own covered beverage or quiet snack to the meeting room.
+Find more information by clicking here.
+Read Shakespeare's plays online by clicking here.

 Geoffrey Sheehan is currently a professor of Theatre Arts at Housatonic Community College in Bridgeport where he also serves as the Theatre Arts Program Coordinator.
 Prior to his work at HCC, Geoffrey taught theatre in many Connecticut schools and youth programs.
 Geoffrey is also the co-founder and Artistic Associate with Capital Classics Theatre Company, home of the Greater Hartford Shakespeare Festival produced every summer on the campus of the University of St. Joseph in West Hartford, CT.
 Geoffrey received his B.FA. in Drama from UCONN and his M.A.L.S. in Theatre from Wesleyan University.